JxSrcInc/java-oauth2/Readme.md

 Note: alias values in two key stores must be the same.
 Because, in demo configuration settings, client uses the alias as iss and sub in request JWT.
 And then, Authorization server, uses it as client_id in returned access token.

-## Configuration and Spring Properties/Environments

-1. ClientKeyStore:
+3. Application Key Store configuration.
+All parameters need to be defined as Java system properties.
+(See .launch files)

+    * Client
+        * oauth2.keystorePath: path to ClientKeyStore.
+        * oauth2.keystoreAlias: alias for key in ClientKeyStore.
+        * oauth2.keystorePassword: password for ClientKeyStore and alias key
+    * Resource Server
+        * oauth2.keystorePath: path to ResourceKeyStore.
+        * oauth2.keystoreAlias: alias for key in ResourceKeyStore.
+        * oauth2.keystorePassword: password for ResourceKeyStore and alias key
+    * Auth Server
         * oauth2.certificatePath: path to ClientKeyStore.
         * oauth2.certificateAlias: alias for key in ClientKeyStore.
         * oauth2.certificatePassword: password for ClientKeyStore and alias key

-    All are used by util.KeyFactory class as Java system properties.
-Must be specified in eclipse launches

-    * AuthorizationServer
-    * JwtClient
-    * ClientJwtGenerateUrl (Optional, if it is used)

-2. ResourceKeyStore:

         * oauth2.keystorePath: path to ResourceKeyStore.
         * oauth2.keystoreAlias: alias for key in ResourceKeyStore.
         * oauth2.keystorePassword: password for ResourceKeyStore and alias key

-    All are used by util.KeyFactory class as Java system properties.
-Must be specified in eclipse launches

-    * AuthorizationServer
+## Configuration and Spring Properties/Environments

-3. resource.id: It is mapped to Spring package property security.oauth2.resource.id.
+1. resource.id: It is mapped to Spring package property security.oauth2.resource.id.
 It is used in two places

     * defined in access token When AuthorizationServer creates it